18F/tts-buy-cloudgov-3pao/solicitation_documents/PWS.md

 # **4.0 Deliverables**

-The contractor must deliver 3PAO deliverables required by FedRAMP, as guided by FedRAMP documentation and templates.
-Additionally, the contractor is required to provide the following deliverables.
+The Contractor must deliver 3PAO deliverables required by FedRAMP, as guided by FedRAMP documentation and templates.
+Additionally, the Contractor is required to provide the following deliverables.
+The dates are tentative and subject to change.

 Required
 deliverables: